Welcome the Year of the Rooster with stir-fry and dumplingsas part of our Chinese Lunar New Year celebration.

 This vibrant family-friendly dining space offers a host of healthy and delicious options.
 The globally influenced menu includes tacos, stir fries, sandwiches, salads, soups, charcuterie, desserts, smoothies, espresso, and more.
 Plus a kids menu created for our youngest visitors features all the classic kid favorites—from peanut butter and jelly to macaroni and cheese to chicken tenders!

 Self-service dining: 11:00–4:00 Light bar menu on Thursday evenings: 5:00–7:30

 Lower level, McKinlock Court

 Group dining vouchers are available for purchase.
 Please call the café manager at (312) 443-3747 to order your vouchers.
-School groups can register for lunch from the Kids' Café.
+School groups can register for lunch from the Student Café.

 17 hours 8 sec ago The Art Institute of Chicago Fullerton Hall

 Free to Illinois residents or with museum admission

 Brazilian artist and scholar Andreas Valentin recalls his time in New York City with artist Hélio Oiticica and screens a series of short films the two produced in collaboration.